turingschool-examples/testing-react/README.md

 })
 ```

-Next up is our `componentDidMount` which means we'll need to use `mount` from enzyme.
+Next up is our `componentDidMount` which means we'll need to use `mount` (from enzyme).
 If there is data saved in localStorage under the key `'toDonts'`, this method will call our `getFromLocal` method, pull items from localStorage and set them to 'toDonts' in state.
 Seems easy enough...

 ```
 it('should retrieve data from local storage on mount', () => {